 Purple Hollyhock Flower Meaning:

-A purple hollyhock represents charm and grace, but can also symbolize a transition.
+A purple hollyhock represents charm and grace but can also symbolize a transition.
 Purple is often a regal color, symbolic of royalty, tradition, and standing.

 White Hollyhocks Flower Meaning:

-A white hollyhock symbolizes innocence, purity, honesty, and fertility.
+Like many traditional symbolic connections to white flowers, a white hollyhock symbolizes innocence, purity, honesty, and fertility.